"North Dakota's Prairie Past"

 Over the years, CCHS has accumulated 36 buildings, many with Historical significance or containing Period Artifacts, while others house the Eugene Dahl Car Museum, the Eagles Air Museum, the Moen Tractor Museum and the Law Enforcement Museum.

 – Board of Directors

 The Cass County, North Dakota, Historical Society – Bonanzaville, USA, is governed by a Board of Directors and managed by an Executive Director.
-The current board commissioned an updated strategic planning guide, created a five year business plan and implemented yearly audits.
+An updated strategic planning guide, a five year business plan and implemented yearly audits.
 The current board, future boards and our community will be challenged to find the funds and means to maintain and repair many aging buildings that have been neglected for years.
 Several may be lost, but the majority with proper care will survive so future generations can experience a bit of the past.
 Hopefully, our community will be up to the challenge.

 “As leadership traits go, courage is the big one.
 It comes from facing and overcoming fear.
 And the reward for that effort couldn't be bigger.”

 Steve Tobak, columnist

 The Board of Directors is chosen by members, from among the membership, at the annual meeting in April.
 They serve three-year terms.
 The Board of Directors meet the third Wednesday of each month.